Are You Drowning in One-Size-Fits-All Wellness Advice?

 MD Degree says that ‘clean eating’ can harm your gut microbiome.
 Yes, he’s correct.
 You can’t eat a bunch of donuts just because they’re made with organic or unbleached flour and organic sugar!

 Mr. MD, Getting His Degree, says he even doubts the existence of ‘clean eating.’
-Let’s clarify: Clean eating means the least heavily chemically sprayed foods.
+Let’s clarify: Clean eating refers to the consumption of foods with the least amount of chemical sprays.
 Who doesn’t want that?
 Case closed!

 How I Stopped Drowning in One-Size-Fits-All Advice